awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/faq/ct-cfct.md

 The Landing Zone Accelerator cannot deploy AWS Control Tower Landing Zone when there are other accounts in AWS Organizations than the management account.
 During the deployment of the AWS Control Tower Landing Zone, the solution will create shared accounts (LogArchive and Audit).

+!!! warning "GovCloud (US)"
+    Since shared accounts (LogArchive and Audit) will be existing in GovCloud (US), AWS Control Tower can be deployed when shared accounts (LogArchive and Audit) are successfully invited into AWS Organizations.
+The Landing Zone Accelerator requires that only three (3) AWS accounts (Management, LogArchive, and Audit) be part of the AWS Organization.

 - No AWS IAM Identity Center configured

 The Landing Zone Accelerator cannot deploy AWS Control Tower Landing Zone when an existing AWS IAM Identity Center is configured.
 AWS IAM Identity Center will be deployed during the deployment of the AWS Control Tower Landing Zone.